RoccoPaolillo/watchyouragent/README.md

 * Agents are each group of student (node in the network): they represent geographic areas NW, NE, SE, SW
+* The student-groups participate as geographic areas, they need to enter in the server as:
+ + north-west
+ + north-east
+ + south-east
+ + south-west

 * Resources:
   + unqueal for each group (grass-stored): each geographic area (one group) has an initial reservation of grass-stored their cultivation can count on